jacordero/3Dorfi/README.md

 ## Software demo
-Take a look at the following video to see what 3Dorfi can do.
+**TLDR;**

+Software that generates 3D models of objects using a series of images taken from different view points.
+The generated models can be generated and visualized at different resolution levels.
+Different types of voxels can be used to render the models.
+The following video is a small demo of 3Dorfi.

 [![](http://img.youtube.com/vi/88WcipV4pH8/0.jpg)](http://www.youtube.com/watch?v=88WcipV4pH8 "3Dorfi")